 Office Education in the secretarial and clerical fields offers a variety of courses and programs.
-Two-year programs which lead to an associate of applied science degree are given in these areas: Records Management, Administrative Assistant, Executive Secretary, General Secretary, Legal Secretary and Medical Secretary.
-One year advanced certificate programs for clerk-typist, receptionist and records management are available.
+Two-year programs which lead to an associate of applied science degree are given in these areas: records management, administrative assistant, executive secretary, general secretary, legal secretary and medical secretary.
+One year advanced certificate programs for clerk-typist, receptionist, and records management are available.
 Bilingual secretary certificate and degree programs are offered.

-The office occupations curriculum gives training in shorthand, typewriting, business and management subjects and in operating office machines.
+The office occupations curriculum offers education in communications, business, and management subjects, including varied office equipment.
 General education is also included.

-Clerk-Typist Advanced Certificate For Direct Employment
+Clerk-Typist-Advanced Certificate For Direct Employment